The Code – 90th Anniversary New Forest Players

 The production was directed by actor/producer Paul Dodgson for Piers Productions and narrated very movingly by actress Sally Orrock.

-25 January 2014…a ten minute version of my short play Under The Stairs, first showcased at The Birmingham REP, was staged at The Blue Orange Theatre in the Jewellery Quarter, Birmingham.
+25 January 2014…a ten minute version of my short script Under The Stairs was given a rehearsed reading at The Blue Orange Theatre in the Jewellery Quarter, Birmingham.

 Room 204 – Writing West Midlands